-Wow, where has the time gone, this month I celebrate 20 years in recruitment.
+Wow, where has the time gone, in 2019 I celebrated 20 years in recruitment.
 They say time flies when you are having fun, and it has been a rollercoaster of a ride in the recruitment world.
 Although there are many changes in the environment, including a recession, the recruitment industry has transformed significantly since I first began just before the Millennium in 1999.
 The landscape of recruitment has improved considerably with revolutions in technology, communication, the recruitment process and a much busier market in general with new competitors, modifications in company legislation as well as the shortage in the supply of talent.

 So, let me give you a few insights into my journey so far.

-Twenty years ago, coming from the Accountancy field, a profession which was technical and hard, the opinion was that recruitment was a much softer industry to enter.
+Twenty years ago, coming from the Accountancy field, a profession that was technical and hard, the opinion was that recruitment was a much softer industry to enter.
 I quickly realised this was not the case!
 Recruitment is dealing daily with people’s lives and helping them with their career choices to find work that will motivate them and drive them forward.
-As well as supporting businesses with their recruitment need to get the very best talent in the market to meet their strategic goals.
+As well as supporting businesses with their recruitment needs to get the very best talent in the market to meet their strategic goals.
 We are dealing with humans, and as a recruiter, it is paramount we must always have the best interests of all parties at heart.

 Client Led V Candidate led

 Over the years the recruitment market has altered.
 Previously, it has been very much a client-led market where businesses could choose which candidates they would like to offer too.
-Now, it is pretty much a candidate-led market due to the diversity of careers in the market and the lack of investment from businesses in accountancy training, and a shortage of high calibre candidates within the finance field.
+Now, it is pretty much a candidate-led market due to the diversity of careers in the market and the lack of investment from businesses in accountancy training, and a shortage of high-calibre candidates within the finance field.
 The sought-after candidates are also assessing firms to see if it is the right type of company they would like to work.
 They will negotiate better terms before accepting an offer and may have multiple offers and counteroffers from their existing employer.

 Being a recruiter back then was completely different from modern-day recruitment.
 For starters, there were no computers or internet, just a phone, fax machine and use of the postal service.
 The process may have been longwinded and slow; it did, however, give us (recruiters) the time between receiving a vacancy, sourcing and speaking to suitable candidates and then posting or faxing the best CVs to the client.
 While the client was reviewing the CVs, we factored in the time to get on with other aspects of recruitment such as business development, client engagement and account management.
 Nowadays, the recruitment process is more instantaneous, with some expectation of finding a suitable candidate in a relatively short period.
 Rarely, is this the case, most of the time, an ideal person takes time as we utilise several sourcing techniques to ensure we get the right person for the right job at the right time.
 I always favour time over urgency to get the right solution for all.